facebook/react-native-website/docs/testing.md

 This is also known as AAA (Arrange, Act, Assert).

 Jest offers [`describe`](https://jestjs.io/docs/en/api#describename-fn) function to help structure your tests.
 Use `describe` to group together all tests that belong to one functionality.
 Describes can be nested, if you need that.
-Other functions you'll use are [`beforeEach`](https://jestjs.io/docs/en/api#beforeeachfn-timeout) or [`beforeAll`](https://jestjs.io/docs/en/api#beforeallfn-timeout) that you can use for setting up the objects you're testing.
+Other functions you'll commonly use are [`beforeEach`](https://jestjs.io/docs/en/api#beforeeachfn-timeout) or [`beforeAll`](https://jestjs.io/docs/en/api#beforeallfn-timeout) that you can use for setting up the objects you're testing.
 Read more in the [Jest api reference](https://jestjs.io/docs/en/api).

 If your test has many steps or many expectations, you probably want to split it into multiple smaller ones.
 Also, ensure that your tests are completely independent of one another.
 Each test in your suite must be executable on its own without eg. first running some other test.
 Conversely, if you run all your tests together, the first test must not influence the output of the second one.

 Lastly, as developers we like when our code works great and doesn't crash.
 With tests, this is often the opposite - think of a failing test as of a _good thing_!
-When a test is failing, it means something is not right and it gives us an opportunity to fix the problem before it impacts the users.
+When a test is failing, it often means something is not right and it gives us an opportunity to fix the problem before it impacts the users.

 ## Unit tests